weirane/chocopy-wasm-compiler-b/designs/closure-conflicts.md

         return a + b
     return adder
 f: Callable[[int], int] = None
-set_1 : set[int] = None
+set_1 : set[Callable[[int], int]] = None
 f = getAdder(1)
 set_1 = {f}
 set_1.remove(f)
 ```

+This piece of code will initilize a set of callable.
+We can add callable object to this set and remove from it.

+## Strings
-Strings: The string in the compilerB is designed as a class type.
+The string in the compilerB is designed as a class type.
 Each variable that
 stores a string bascically holds a pointer to that string object in the heap.
 In their
 AST design, they only extended the data type string.
 There is no conflict between
 our groups because there is no overlap between closure and string implmentation.
 The closure body will just treat string as a new data type.